andrealaffly/acsl-chrono-simulator/README.md

 ### Microsoft Vistual Studio 2022

 Visit this [link](https://visualstudio.microsoft.com/downloads/) and download the 'Community' version of the Visual Studio 2022.
 Once the installer is done.
-Select the following development in the drop down menu to install your necessary compile tools.
+> **Note:** Select the following development in the drop down menu to install your necessary compile tools.

 ### Python 3.12